The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: The theory of IP-Spaces

 For part (g), let $F$ be a $K$-ad; we need to define $J(F): \Cell(K\times I)\to \Aa_\ip$.
 First note that the statement of part (g) specifies what $J(F)$ has to be on the subcategories $\Cell(K\times 0)$ and $\Cell(K\times 1)$.
 The remaining objects have the form $(\sigma \times I,o\times o')$ and we define $J(F)$ for such an object to be $F(\sigma,o)\times (I,o')$, where $(I,o')$ denotes the PL $\partial$-manifold $I$ with orientation $o'$. $F(\sigma,o)\times I$ is a $\partial$-IP-space because the link at a point $(x,t)$ is the link in $F(\sigma,o)$ at $x$.
 The inclusions of $F(\sigma,o)\times \{0\}$ and $F(\sigma,o)\times \{1\}$ in $F(\sigma,o)\times I$ are strong embeddings (see Definition \ref{d3}) by the definition of the stratification in Proposition \ref{p2}.

 For part (f), let $K$ be a ball complex and $K'$ a subdivision of $K$.
 Let $F$ be a $K'$-ad.
 We need to show that there is a $K$-ad $E$ which agrees with $F$ on each residual subcomplex of $K$.
-We may assume inductively that $|K|$ is a PL $n$-ball, that $K$ has exactly one $n$-cell, and that $K'$ is a subdivision of $K$ which agrees with $K$ on the boundary of $|K|$.
+We may assume (by induction over the lowest dimensional cell of $K$ that is not a cell of $K'$) that $|K|$ is a PL $n$-ball, that $K$ has exactly one $n$-cell, and that $K'$ is a subdivision of $K$ which agrees with $K$ on the boundary of $|K|$.
 Let $L$ be the subcomplex of $K'$ consisting of cells in the boundary of $|K|$.
-The proof of \cite[II.6.2]{wh} shows that $K'$ has the following properties (where ``cell'' means closed cell):